Harika-SVL/Jenkins/notes.md

   }
 }
 ```
-* The only manual work would be to go to jenkins and create a pipeline project and configure where your pipeline is
+* The only manual work would be done is to, go to jenkins, create a pipeline project and configure where your pipeline is

 ### Pipeline as Code in Jenkins